Will Jill And Derick Win Over Duggar Family Critics?

-Jill Duggar caused quite a stir when she got her nose pierced, last week.
-Now, it seems, she is going to wear pants more often in public and her husband Derick Dillard will show them off.
+Jill Duggar caused quite a stir when she got her nose pierced last week.
+Now, it seems she is going to wear pants more often in public, and her husband Derick Dillard will show them off.

-Once out of bounds for Duggar girls, pants have now become staple in their wardrobes.
-Though images have shown them sporting tracks or leggings, wearing pants when out to meet people, mainly at formal or conservative gatherings, would have seemed far-fetched, until Jinger Vuolo broke the taboo.
+Once out of bounds for Duggar girls, pants have now become a staple in their wardrobes.
+Though images have shown them sporting tracks or leggings, wearing pants when out to meet people, mainly at formal or conservative gatherings, would have seemed far-fetched until Jinger Vuolo broke the taboo.
 Jeremy Vuolo was credited for Jinger’s transformation.
 The couple’s decision to not rush into pregnancy after marriage also helped win over critics.
 If responses to Jill Duggar’s latest images are an indication, Derick Dillard may just be able to make peace with his critics.

 “I’m excited Jill is wearing pants here,” one individual tweeted.